 Don't buy or sell non-medical marijuana

-It is not currently legal to buy or sell non-medical marijuana in Maine.
+Until non-medical marijuana stores are licensed and open, it is illegal to buy or sell non-medical marijuana in Maine.

 You must be over 21

-In order to possess or use non-medical marijuana in Maine, you must have a valid ID proving you’re 21 or older.
+In order to possess or use non-medical marijuana in Maine, you must be 21 years of age or older.
 It’s that simple.

 Don't use in public